 Looking for the best pulse oximeter?
 This guide is here to help you choose the right one - and help show you the best price you can get it for.

 Home pulse oximeters are a great tool for keeping on top of your blood-oxygen levels – and are now highly affordable.
 If your home medical kit consists of nothing more than sticking plasters and antiseptic, you might be surprised such a thing is even possible.
-For many, though, it is very desirable to monitor blood oxygen saturation (Spo2), a figure which can reveal illness even when the patient isn’t aware of it – and something to add to your medicine cupboard alongside the infrared thermometer.
+For many, though, it is very desirable to monitor blood oxygen saturation (SpO2), a figure which can reveal illness even when the patient isn’t aware of it and do so using optical technology.
+Definitely something to add to your medicine cupboard alongside the infrared thermometer.

 Blood should have an SpO2 of 95-100%.
 Below 90% is dangerously low and called hypoxemia.
 A pulse oximeter works a bit like a digital camera, as SpO2 can be detected optically by passing light from an emitter to a sensor somewhere arterial blood is flowing (like the middle finger of the dominant hand).
 The higher the oxygenation, the fewer light frequencies pass through.
 The devices also have to compensate for the distance the light is traveling and any ambient light for accurate results.